Media Communications Degrees and Careers

 Media Communications Degrees

-Bachelor’s and master’s degree in media communications are available from a variety of schools.
-A bachelor’s degree will prepare you for entry-level positions which may have the potential for advancement.
-A master’s degree can be useful if your goal is to lead or advance your knowledge of media communications.
+Bachelor's and master's degree in media communications are available from a variety of schools.
+A bachelor's degree (whether a BA or BFA) will prepare you for entry-level positions which may have the potential for advancement.
+A master of arts degree can be useful if your goal is to lead or advance your knowledge of media communications.

 In a four-year program, you'll receive a liberal arts education as well as specific coursework in media communications.